IP communications provides powerful and efficient voice, data, and video communications, and related capabilities. Key features include:

 •Mobility—Provides for several forms of user mobility, including:

-–Extension Mobility—Allows users to access any phone within a Cisco Unified Communications deployment as their own, by simply logging in to the phone.
+–Extension Mobility—Allows users to access any phone within a single Cisco Unified Communications cluster as their own, by simply logging in to the phone.
 After log in, the phone assumes all of the user profile information, including line numbers, speed dials and service links.

-–Site/campus mobility—Allows users to access the Cisco Unified Communications network through the wireless Cisco Unified Wireless IP Phones 7921G, 7925G and 7925-EX.
+–Site/campus mobility—Allows users to access the Cisco Unified Communications network through the wireless Cisco Unified Wireless IP Phones 7920G and 7921G.
 In addition, this release includes enhanced mobile IP phone applications that allow users to:

-Dynamically manage how and when mobile calls take place
+a) Dynamically manage how and when mobile calls take place.

-Intelligently screen calls based on urgency, subject matter, and caller identity
+b) Intelligently screen calls based on urgency, subject matter, and caller identity.

-Identify which users are available to talk and which users choose not to be disturbed
+c) Identify which users are available to talk and which users choose not to be disturbed.

-Increase accessibility of corporate calendar and contact information from mobile phones.
+d) Increase the accessibility of corporate calendar and contact information from mobile phones.